Disengagement…the silent, slippery betrayal.

 - It means raising a stink over something that is covert, hidden and insidious.
 Your partner probably won’t understand.
 Your partner may be frustrated with you seemingly making something out of nothing.

 - You may want to show your partner this blog post…to show your partner that you are not crazy, you are not making this up, that the distance between the two of you has a name: disengagement…and that with disengagement, there is pain.
 Always.
 For both.

 - It might mean calling in a therapist to help you say to your partner, “I am intolerably lonely.
 And this situation is not sustainable.” with the therapist helping you be heard, and to begin working at a dialogue.

 - Re-engaging may prevent some rash, inappropriate and highly expensive behaviour that will create social, relational, family, psychological costs for years to come.
 Please note I am not legitimizing extramarital affairs as a logical outcome of disengagement…I just call the pattern as I see ’em.

 **If your partner has called you over to look at this blog, please know that it is serious.
 Engage in a long, curious, compassionate conversation that explores why s/he wanted you to read it.
 Please?
 Know that being shown this blog is a tentative, brave and maybe desperate signal to wake up and pay attention.
 Being shown this blog, quite simply, is a gift that I’m inviting you to accept.
 A hard gift (painful, but given out of care and desire to make things better)

-If this blog interests you, read my book that includes this idea in one of the chapter, kindle or paperback form:
+If this blog interests you, you might want to grab a copy of my book that includes this idea in one of the chapters.
+Available in kindle or paperback form on Amazon: